 Modal

-We can create a utility function that incorporates the optional onClose
+We should now create a utility function that incorporates the optional onClose

 dialog in different scenarios: